House of Lords

-The King's Speech is delivered in the House of Lords during the State Opening of Parliament.
-In addition to its role as the upper house, until the establishment of the Supreme Court in 2009, the House of Lords, through the Law Lords, acted as the final court of appeal in the United Kingdom judicial system.
+The King's Speech is delivered in the House of Lords chamber during the State Opening of Parliament.
+In addition to its role as the upper house, the House of Lords, through the Law Lords, acted as the final court of appeal in the United Kingdom judicial system until the establishment of the Supreme Court in 2009.

+The House of Lords is the only upper house of any bicameral parliament in the world to be larger than its lower house.
+It is the second-largest legislative chamber in the world, behind the National People's Congress of China.

 The House of Lords also has a Church of England role, in that Church Measures must be tabled within the House by the Lords Spiritual.
+The United Kingdom is one of only two countries in the world to award religious figures a permanent seat in the legislature, the other being Iran.